apache/druid/docs/development/extensions-contrib/aliyun-oss-extensions.md

 ### Reading from a file

-Say file `rollup-data.json` has been uploaded to a folder `druid` in your OSS bucket, which is the same bucket your Druid is configured , `uri` property of OSS's input source could be used as below:
+Say that the file `rollup-data.json`, which could be found under Druid's `quickstart/tutorial` directory, has been uploaded to a folder `druid` in your OSS bucket, which is the same bucket your Druid is configured , `uri` property of OSS's input source could be used for the reading.

 ```json
 {